Right on cue, legend of Sheila's Brush doesn't disappoint

 In weather legend, Newfoundland recognizes a winter storm that falls near St. Patrick's Day as Sheila's Brush.
 That legend grows as Newfoundland is looking at 15-25 cm of snow by the time St. Paddy's Day is over this year.

 "Sheila is related to Patrick in some way," says Environment Canada's David Phillips.
 "Now mystery has it, it's his wife or sister or mother or mistress or housekeeper."

-The idea is that the storm is one of winter's last, and that Sheila is brushing the season away.
+The idea is that the storm is one of winter's last, and that Sheila is brushing the season (and snow) away.